 If it is deemed necessary, the student may be required to define a broader area of study that sufficiently contextualizes the topic.
 In this case, the student will compile a bibliography on the broader area and schedule a one-hour oral exam.
 The student’s committee will oversee the exam, during which the student will answer questions on the literature in his/her area as represented by the bibliography.

 Upon admission to candidacy, the student must maintain continuous dissertation enrollment (MUGC 6950) each long semester until the dissertation has been completed and accepted by the Dean of the Graduate School.
 Registration in at least one summer session is required if the student is using university facilities and/or faculty time during that summer session.

 Before the degree is granted, the candidate must pass an oral defense of the dissertation.
-This examination will be scheduled after the text has been completed and accepted by the major professor and before the last day for filing dissertations in the College of Music Graduate Office, as announced in the Academic Calendar.
+The oral defense may be scheduled in the fall or spring semesters no sooner than three weeks after a complete draft of the thesis has been approved by the major professor and submitted to the advisory committee.
+Requests for summer or winter term defenses must be approved by the full advisory committee.
 The examination may be taken no more than three times.

 Master’s and doctoral students wishing to select ethnomusicology as related field must submit a formal application.
 Applications will be reviewed during long semesters only and will consist of three items:

 These materials must be sent to the coordinator via email.
 Area faculty will then evaluate the application and issue a formal decision of acceptance or rejection.
 Only once a formal acceptance is officially communicated to the student will he or she be admitted to the related field in ethnomusicology.

 The related field in ethnomusicology at the master's and doctoral level requires nine and twelve credit hours respectively.
 Courses used to fulfill major-field requirements may not be used to fulfill the related-field requirements.
 Students interested in the related field in ethnomusicology must identify a related-field professor prior to embarking on a program of study.